rolandshacks/MidiServer/README.md

 MidiServer
 ==========

-Custom web server for MIDI services..
+Custom web server for MIDI services.

 Implemented using C#, .Net4.5, HTML, JavaScript and JQuery.